When to replace toilet repair

 When should I call a plumber for toilet repairs?

-You should call a professional plumber if you are experiencing persistent issues with your toilet, such as frequent clogs, leaks, or poor flushing performance that you are unable to resolve on your own.
+You should call a professional plumber if you are experiencing frequent clogs, leaks, or other persistent issues with your toilet that you are unable to resolve yourself.

 Connect with certified professionals in your area